-- The student seeking enrollment by transfer from another institution will complete the regular admission process. - Official transcripts from all colleges previously attended should be submitted.
+- The student seeking enrollment by transfer from another institution will complete the regular admission process. - For an evaluation of transfer work to occur, a transcript (unofficial or official) is required.
 Unapproved document formats or documents lacking the necessary information may not be evaluated. - The applicant will be notified of the credits approved for transfer by the Enrollment Advisor upon acceptance by the Registrar's Office. - A pre-evaluation may be conducted by the Registrar's Office prior to the completion of the application process as requested by an Enrollment Advisor.